 WATER DAMAGE PREVENTION

 What can you do to prevent water damage in the first place?
 You must address any plumbing fixtures that are not working correctly, and you need to add appliances that will alert you to leaks or flooding and act as the first line of defense for your home.

 Be aware of the condition of the pipes and plumbing in your home.
 Old plumbing fixtures and piping will fail eventually.
 When you clean your bathroom or kitchen fixtures, check to see that the water is draining properly from your toilets and sinks and, if not, have a plumber fix or replace them.

 Front line methods of dealing with leaks include installing a sump pump in your basement as well as basement detectors and alarms.
 Sump pumps are an established solution to the problem of wet basements and should be in every basement.
 They work to drain any water leaks immediately so that standing water never happens.
 There are many very effective water detector products on the market that are able to monitor temperature and humidity and alert a homeowner immediately both by alarm and via smartphone alerts.
 These detectors are especially useful for when homeowners are off the property — on vacation or away for part of the year.

-Lake Michigan Mechanical can install sump pumps in your basement as well as repair and replace plumbing and fixtures if you have water drainage problems or leaks.
+Lake Michigan Heating, Cooling, Plumbing can install sump pumps in your basement as well as repair and replace plumbing and fixtures if you have water drainage problems or leaks.
 We always recommend that our customers are proactive in preventing water damage because it’s so expensive and difficult to remediate after the fact.
 Call us today if you have problems with your plumbing or you would like to discuss water damage prevention.
 We would be happy to recommend a plan of action to keep your home and your belongings safe.